DESIGNED IN VIENNA, MADE IN VENETO

 We share with the Veneti their enthusiasm for everything new and beautiful and at the same time their deep appreciation for traditions in craft and lifestyle.

-As Viennese we sport a sense for relaxed understatement and the simple but good things in life and we believe that Zonkey Boot’s understated luxury can easily be understood anywhere and by anybody who pays attention to beauty and quality.
+As Viennese we sport a sense for relaxed understatement and the simple but good things in life and we believe that Zonkey Boot’s understated luxury can easily be recognised anywhere and by anybody who pays attention to beauty and quality.

 THE CRAFTSMANSHIP AND THE DESIGN